 Additionally, Eagle Equities has the option to convert all or any amount of the principal amount of the October 2018 Eagle Note, at any time, for shares of the Company's common stock at a price equal to 60% of the lowest closing bid price of the Company's common stock for the ten prior trading days, including the day upon which the Company receives a notice of conversion, subject to adjustment in certain events.
-Eagle Equities shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock.
+Eagle Equities shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Eagle Equities and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
 The October 2, 2018 Eagle Note is treated as stock settled debt under ASC 480 and accordingly, the Company recorded a \$140,000 put premium.
 The Company has recorded \$4,142 of accrued interest and the total principal outstanding under the October 2018 Eagle Note was \$210,000 as of December 31, 2018.
 The October 2018 Eagle Note may be prepaid with certain penalties until March 31, 2019.